 Getting divorced can be a long process.
 Getting divorced during a pandemic can seem almost endless, unless you are doing a Collaborative Divorce.
 Two years ago, Illinois legally recognized a long-practiced type of divorce called Collaborative Divorce.
-The Law Office of Miriam Cooper & Associates, LLC handles all types of divorce, including Collaborative Divorce.
+Cooper Trachtenberg Law Group, LLC handles all types of divorce, including Collaborative Divorce.
 Getting divorced through this process is not only more convenient, but it is also more comfortable than any another process, especially during a pandemic.
 Because cases are being conducted remotely, the entire process can be done from the comfort of one’s home and in a much shorter timeframe than even a virtual court appearance.

 What is Collaborative Divorce?